Average lifting capacity of men

 • Risk of injury tolerance

-Even among millions of men, lifting abilities vary widely.
-A man who weighs more often lifts more, while lighter lifters excel in relative strength.
+Even among millions of men, physical capabilities vary widely.
+Men with higher body mass often handle greater loads, while lighter individuals tend to excel in relative strength.

-The deadlift is one of the greatest tests of human strength.
-It activates major muscles, demands a strong grip, and allows heavier loads than most lifts.
+This movement is one of the greatest tests of human strength.
+It activates major muscles, demands a strong grip, and allows heavier loads.

-How Much Weight Can an Untrained Man Deadlift?
+How Much Weight Can an Untrained Man Pull From the Floor?

-An average untrained man can typically deadlift around body weight.
+An average untrained man can typically manage resistance close to his own body mass.

-How Much Weight Can a Trained Lifter Deadlift?
+How Much Weight Can Trained Gym-goer Pull From the Floor?

 With consistent strength training: